Non-Compliance with Motion Practices

 Please review Judge Hunt’s main webpage for all dates on which she will not be available to hear motions.

 Before filing a motion, movant’s counsel must ask opposing counsel whether there is an objection to the motion.
-Each motion must state in both the title and the body of the motion whether it is agreed, uncontested, or opposed.
-For opposed motions, the movant must confer with the opposing party prior to filing and include an agreed proposed briefing schedule in the motion.
+Each motion must state in both the title and the body of the motion whether it is agreed, unopposed, or opposed.
+For opposed motions, the movant must include a certification at the end of the motion stating that counsel met and conferred prior to filing and proposing an agreed briefing schedule.

 Extensions of Time